 Belly, bladder, bowels and pelvic floor

-The changes to your body always happen in a way that you don’t usually expect.
+The body changes after having kids always happen in a way that you don’t usually expect.
 The things you take for granted, like going to the bathroom, won’t go as you anticipated.
 The signal that your bladder sends to your brain may be disrupted due to pressure applied during labor.
 They may be swollen due to the act of the baby’s head coming through.
 Doctors recommend the use of cold compresses or warm sitz baths.
 You may also experience a lot of sweating during the first week as your body gets used to the changing hormones.
 While you pee, you may also experience a stinging sensation.

 The effects of pain medication, together with dehydration, can cause postpartum constipation, common in the first weeks.
 The pain of a c-section might make you fear to push anything out during a bowel movement.
 Doctors recommend drinking lots of water, prune juice or fruits, and walking around whenever possible.
 Midwives also prescribe a stool softener to prevent strain on your abdominal region.
 Whenever actions such as sneezing, laughing, or exercising make you pee your pants, these are signs that your pelvic floor needs attention.
 The pelvic floor is made of muscles, ligaments, and nerves that support your uterus, bladder, vagina, and rectum.
 Continuous stress from labor can be the root cause.